sabeydeedaya/docs/src/pages/deep-linked-ads/google-ads-overview.md

 <img src="/img/pages/deep-linked-ads/google/link-id.png" alt="Link IDs" class="three-quarters center">

 !!! tip
-	- You must be an admin in your AdWords account in order to generate link IDs.
+	- You must be an admin in your Google Ads account in order to generate link IDs.
 	- If you are creating link IDs in an MCC, you must share those link IDs with the child account to record conversions.
 Do this by going to _Options > Share with another account_ and enter the child account ID.

 Store these Link IDs for easy access.
 The next step requires you to input them.

 #### OAuth Branch Setup

-Once you're done with AdWords, navigate to the [partner management](https://dashboard.branch.io/ads/partner-management){:target="\_blank"} tab and click `Connect with Google`.
-Choose the email address that is tied to the AdWords accounts you want to connect.
+Once you're done with Google Ads, navigate to the [partner management](https://dashboard.branch.io/ads/partner-management){:target="\_blank"} tab and click `Connect with Google`.
+Choose the email address that is tied to the Google Ads accounts you want to connect.

 ![Connect Google](/img/pages/deep-linked-ads/google/connect-with-google.png)